lionthroat/paperstacks-redux/README.md

 ### Known Bugs:
 - Links to Book pages from an Author page aren't working.
 The routing is set to 'book/<isbn>' but when you're on an Author's page, you're already at 'author/<author_id>', so it just appends that to the relative URL and ends up looking like 'author/121/book/393354377', which breaks.
+- Reviews/Ratings displaying twice each on Book pages.
+Issue with SQL?
 - Bug with Genre pages: it will only display single Genre pages for which there are at least one Book.
 This means you can't delete genres that have no books, which is a problem.
 Because of that, I haven't been able to test deleting genres yet.

 ### Still Needs to be Built Out: